tikv/website/content/blog/lfx-2021-copr-v2.md

 You first develop a "coprocessor" that follows a certain interface for the database.
 The coprocessor has direct data access (so you have to be careful not to mess things up).
 Then you deploy the "coprocessor plugin" to the database.
-After it has been activated, you can send requests to the coprocessor, the coprocessor processes the request and returns the desired result.
+After it has been activated, you can send requests to the coprocessor; the coprocessor processes the request and returns the desired result.
-But because we are dealing with a *distributed* database, you only get results from individual nodes; so you might need to merge them.
+But you only get results from individual nodes because we are dealing with a *distributed* database; thus, you might need to merge them.

 For example, you could develop a machine learning coprocessor that can perform distributed training directly in the database.
 This gives you a huge speedup!